kongo2002/nyx/README.markdown

 The project is inspired by [god][god] - the great ruby process monitor.

+### Why?

+You might think, 'why would you build another process manager when there are numerous working ones already?'

+Yes, you are right - there are several ones out there but none of it fits exactly what I am looking for:

+* [god][god]: this is the closest one.
+Sadly you need to have ruby installed on your machine and the configuration quickly gets complicated when you just want to say: 'this is my service - just keep it running!'

+* [supervisor][supervisor]: also a nice one!
+This time you need to have a working python installation in place.
+Moreover it has become rather *huge* with *a lot* of functionality that has to be incorporated in a messy configuration format: like *INI*

+* *init systems like systemd*: obviously too much!
+Often a full blown init system is just too much although some functionalties do overlap.

+I wanted to have an application I can simply put on a machine that just works without much dependency or configuration hassle to keep a couple of services up and running.
+If really necessary I can get notified on status changes via some plugin's functionality like XMPP.

 ### Event interface

 On linux a *nyx* daemon running with root privileges may utilize the kernel